Xeift/CatDesk/README.md

 This is an independent open-source project and is not affiliated with or endorsed by OpenAI.
 I built it as a personal tool and decided to open-source it.
 Some features are still buggy and may cause unexpected behavior.
 Use it at your own risk.
 I am not responsible for any loss caused by this tool.
 It is strongly recommended to run it inside a VM or container.

+# Why CatDesk?

+Codex has a very generous weekly quota (2x usage + reset usage frequently) compared to Antigravity and Claude Code (3 Opus prompts then 5h quota is gone lol), that's why I love OpenAI so much.
+However, the quota runs out very quickly if you work on a large project.
+Most people with a Plus subscription do not use even 10% of their weekly thinking messages.

+## So why not use your 3,000 weekly messages for coding?

+That's the idea behind CatDesk!
+It gives ChatGPT Web tools like `write_file` and `run_commands` to edit files on your computer.

 # Who needs this?

 - People who used up their Codex quota on the first day after it reset (me🥺)